 This Smoked Meatloaf is an unusual and simply delicious version of a classic favorite.
 Made with a mixture of ground beef, pork, and turkey, roasted red bell peppers, sweet onion, and saltines, it will be your go-to recipe for an easy meatloaf!

 Smoked Meatloaf is the only way I will ever eat meatloaf.
 If it's not smoked, then I'm not eating it.

-My extreme hatred towards meatloaf took a drastic U-turn one summer weekend, several years ago, when J wanted to BBQ smoke something on his grill.
+However, my extreme hatred towards meatloaf took a drastic U-turn one summer weekend, when J wanted a meatloaf and I wanted to smoke something on the grill.